beynar/svelte-light-carousel/README.md

 | next | () => void |
 <!-- END:next -->
 ### pagination
 Render the pagination.
-Usefull if you do not want to group prev and next together.
+Useful if you want to group prev and next together.
 <!-- START:pagination -->
 | Name | Type |
 | ---- | ---- |